TamtamHero/fw-fanctrl/README.md

 It contains different strategies, ranked from the most silent to the noisiest.
 You can add new strategies, and if you think you have one that deserves to be shared, feel free to make a PR to this repo :)

-The strategy that will be run during charging is the one stored in the `defaultStrategy` entry.
-The separate strategy during discharge is optional.
-It is stored in the `strategyOnDischarging` entry.
+The strategy active by default is the one specified in the `defaultStrategy` entry.
+Additionally a separate strategy can be defined, which is only active during discharge of the battery.
+This one is optional and specified `strategyOnDischarging` entry.
 If none is specified only the `defaultStrategy` is used.

 Strategies can be configured with the following parameters: